 It is the time of year that people go out for walks in the forest.
 The leaves turn from green to brown, orange, and yellow.
 Once the leaves fall off the trees, the leaves leave behind a beautiful bed on the ground that is worth seeing, even if it rains.
 I do recommend bringing a raincoat with you if you go out and about during this time of year.

-It isn't just the leaves that pull people towards the forests.
+It isn't just the leaves that pull people toward the forests.
 It is also due to the many different mushrooms that show up during this time of year.
 There are many different types, sizes, and colors.
 Lots of photos are taken and posted on social media for people to enjoy worldwide.

 There is a division between Dutch people about Autumn.
 Some people like it, and others would rather skip this season altogether.
 The people who don't like being out in the rain will stay inside and cook a nice meal with family and friends or play board games, for example.